 Dehydration is one of the most common nutrient deficiencies!
 Water is a vital, essential nutrient for healing, detoxification, weight loss, performance, brain function and optimal health.
-Water is approximately 75% of the body, and every cell is regulated, monitored and dependent on an efficient flow of water.
+Every cell of your body is regulated, monitored and dependent on an efficient flow of water.

-Most Americans suffer from some degree of dehydration, and have no idea that dehydration is the root cause of their aches and pains, headaches, constipation, dizziness, fatigue and dry skin.
-Infants, children and the elderly are especially vulnerable dehydration and do not drink enough water.
+Most individuals suffer from some degree of dehydration, and have no idea that dehydration is one of the root causes of their aches and pains, headaches, constipation, dizziness, fatigue and dry skin.
+Infants, children and the elderly are especially vulnerable to dehydration and seldom drink enough water.

-The only time you don’t want to drink water is during mealtime because it dilutes your body’s production of hydrochloric acid, which is required for optimal digestion.
+The only time you do not want to drink water is during mealtime; doing so dilutes your production of hydrochloric acid, which is required for optimal digestion.

 |• Muscle cramps, aches & pains||• Dizziness||• Hypertension, high cholesterol